 - Medical benefits and commissary and exchange privileges

 Meet Our Military Divorce Lawyers

 If you are a member of the Armed Forces thinking about a divorce, you have several critical decisions to make, so it is important to consult an experienced military divorce lawyer.
-Our attorney’s expertise in military divorce law will help you assess your situation and make choices in the best interests not only for you but for your entire family, setting the stage for a positive, healthy future.
+Our military divorce lawyers’ expertise in divorce law will help you assess your situation and make choices in the best interests not only for you but for your entire family, setting the stage for a positive, healthy future.

 Tana is an exceptionally smart family lawyer who knows the law inside and outside.
 Her diverse education includes a deep background in behavioral psychology that serves her well in her family law practice.
 Tana has a research mind and is invaluable to our high asset divorce clients.
 Supporting Myra on many cases, as well as serving as lead.